bringonthestorm/anera/README.md

 ## Limitations & Known Issues

-- **Price smoothing:** Large sudden price drops or spikes are capped by a fixed percentage, but this should be made dependent on local volatility.
+- **Price smoothing:** Large sudden price drops or spikes are capped by a fixed percentage, but this should be made dependent on local volatility and possibly self-adaptable to market regimes/conditions.
 - **Checks:** more checks should be added to track and asses consistency of time series (e.g.: time std of price series, outlier detection, time-consistency checks, time-delta between consecutive ticks, comparison with other markets, ...)
 - **Single-node limitation:** The collector runs on a single process; high-frequency trading scenarios may require multiple instances.